-Teen curfew refers to a time you set to ensure your teenage children come home in time, especially in the evening and night.
-Setting a reasonable time curfew is crucial if your child loves attending parties or hanging out with their friends after school.
+Teen curfew refers to a set time to ensure that your teenage child comes back home, especially in the evening and night.
+Setting a reasonable time curfew for teenagers is crucial if your child loves attending parties or hanging out with friends after school.

-While socialization is an important aspect of a growing child, it is also essential that they are safe and get enough rest to face the next day.
-A curfew ensures your children get enough entertainment and come home safe and at an appropriate time.
+While socialization is an essential aspect of a growing child’s life, it is also essential that they are safe and get enough rest to face the next day.
+A curfew ensures your children get enough entertainment and come home safe at an appropriate time.

 Many states have teen curfew laws that do not allow teenagers in a business establishment or public place after certain hours.
 They must be accompanied by their parents or have a genuine reason to be out during these hours, such as attending school for a rehearsal or returning from work.

 Read on to know more about the benefits of curfews for teens, their advantages, disadvantages, and a few tips on setting them.